Ravenblack7575/techscan/README.md

 It was satisfying to make this even though I can't say that it was successful.
 Obviously it's a try by a complete newbie.
 It was interestng and cool to see the AI agents working.

 I suspect many websites don't allow scraping, as such the information retrieved was limited to what the agent is allow to read or scrape.
 I suspect much of the generated text is produced from hallucinations.
-So I do need to implement some method of evaluation on the next round.
+So I do need to implement some way to evaluate the outputs on the next round.

-One could get better results with bigger models.
-LLMs are getting better and they have costs attached to them.

 Elizabeth Lim 2025